 Research by the C40 Cities Climate Leadership Group identified access to finance as one of the most significant barriers that mayors and city leaders face in delivering on their climate change plans for their cities.
 This challenge is particularly acute in cities from developing countries and emerging economies where there is a shortage of expertise in securing investment for infrastructure projects.
 The CFF’s technical experts ensure city officials are fully involved in the project preparation, thereby developing capacity within each city government.
 Successful financing and project structuring models and mechanisms are shared with other cities across the C40 network and beyond, creating replicable models that have impacts far beyond the individual cities involved.

 The CFF was launched during the COP21 negotiations in December 2015.
 It is currently funded by the German Federal Ministry for Economic Cooperation and Development (BMZ), the Government of the United Kingdom, and the United States Agency for International Development (USAID).
 Delivery of technical assistance is coordinated jointly by the C40 Cities Climate Leadership Group and Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH.

-The CFF is currently supporting projects in two other cities.
+The CFF supported projects in two other cities in the first phase.
 Bogotá is building a first-of-its-kind 25-kilometre bicycle highway connecting citizens from low, middle and high-income neighbourhoods to work, education and recreation opportunities.
 Mexico City is implementing a Green Corridor on the major thoroughfare of Eje 8 Sur, by purchasing a fleet of at least 100 electric buses.
 The new bus lane will be 22km long and serve an estimated 160,000 users daily.